25 of the Sexiest Movies of All Time

 Weekend (2011)

 Two men meet at a gay club late one Friday and spend the night together.
 That alone may have been a fairly avant-garde proposition for a film with artsy ambitions, given the state of funding for LGBTQ+ cinema.
 But what’s really shocking about Weekend is what follows, an ongoing hang session suffused with longing and angst and possibility.
 Russell (Tom Cullen) and Glen’s (Chris New) liaison has a hard endpoint, as Glen is leaving central England at weekend’s end for an arts program in the U.S. The pair’s fleeting time together is punctuated with passionate, we-may-never-meet-again coupling.
-But its also imbued with something even sexier: real conversation.
+But it's also imbued with something even sexier: real conversation.
 The gay men of Weekend are more than just a demographic label—a feat director Andrew Haigh would repeat with his HBO series Looking.
 They’re two people who, ever so briefly, genuinely fit together.

 The Hunger (1983)